Atajate, the white town with the least population in the province within the Genal Valley, where tranquility and rural tourism reign.

 The origin of the name Atajate

 Atajate has been known since Arab times.
-The name appears as “Athaxatil” for the first time his name in a Moorish document.
+The name appears as “Athaxatil” for the first time in a Moorish document.

 Denonym of the people Atajate

 - It is the town with the least population in the province of Malaga.

 - The artisanal production of must from grapes is a great tradition and celebrates the must festival in November.

 Monuments and places of interest in Atajate